-Response to the Terrorist Attack in San Bernardino, California
+Response to San Bernardino Terrorist Attack

 The attack on the center for people with disabilities in San Bernardino, California recently found me stunned nearly to silence.
 The attack was a horrifying demonstration of violence against people with disabilities and demonstrated just how nasty some people are in the world today.
 It has taken me, as a person with disabilities, several days to find a reaction within myself.